piazzai/user-overrides.js/README.md

 # user-overrides.js

-This is a set of custom configuration files for Firefox and Thunderbird that are intended to increase privacy and security when using the two programs.
-While these files introduce settings that match my personal preferences, they could be helpful to other people seeking to harden their Firefox/Thunderbird clients.
+These are custom configuration files for Firefox and Thunderbird that are intended to increase privacy and security.
+While the files introduce settings that match my personal preferences, they could be helpful to others who want to harden their Firefox/Thunderbird clients.

-Please note that these override files contain preferences that can considerably change the default behavior of Firefox/Thunderbird.
-You should not use them without fully understanding how they are affecting your software.
-Delete every preference you do not want or do not understand.
+Please note that these files alter the default behavior of Firefox and Thunderbird.
+Do not use them without fully understanding how they are affecting your software.

 ### Firefox

-Create a new Firefox profile.
-Download the arkenfox [user.js](https://github.com/arkenfox/user.js) and place in your new profile folder the files `user.js`, `updater.sh`, and `prefsCleaner.sh`, which you can find in the arkenfox package.
-Then, move `firefox/user-override.js` to the same folder, run the updater, and run the preference cleaner.
-Make sure your Firefox profile is not in use while running these scripts.
+1. Create a new Firefox profile.
+2. Download the [arkenfox user.js](https://github.com/arkenfox/user.js) and move `user.js`, `updater.sh`, and `prefsCleaner.sh` to your profile folder.
+3. Move `firefox/user-override.js` to your profile folder.
+4. Run `updater.sh`, answer `y` to the prompt.
+5. Run `prefsCleaner.sh`, answer `1` to the prompt.

+Make sure your Firefox profile is not in use during steps 4 and 5.

-Following arkenfox recommendations, after configuring your profile you will need to install [uBlock Origin](https://addons.mozilla.org/firefox/addon/ublock-origin/) and [Skip Redirect](https://addons.mozilla.org/firefox/addon/skip-redirect/) for additional protection.
-You should also add some lists to the uBlock default lists, including [AdGuard URL Tracking Protection](https://github.com/AdguardTeam/AdGuardFilters) and [Legitimate URL Shortener](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/LegitimateURLShortener.txt).
+As per arkenfox recommendations, after configuring your profile you will need to install [uBlock Origin](https://addons.mozilla.org/firefox/addon/ublock-origin/) (and possibly [Skip Redirect](https://addons.mozilla.org/firefox/addon/skip-redirect/)).
+You should add some lists to the uBlock default, including [AdGuard URL Tracking Protection](https://github.com/AdguardTeam/AdGuardFilters) and [Legitimate URL Shortener](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/LegitimateURLShortener.txt).
 Please read the [arkenfox wiki](https://github.com/arkenfox/user.js/wiki) very thoroughly or you could end up with a compromised browser.

 ### Thunderbird

-Create a new Thunderbird profile.
-Download [thunderbird-user.js](https://github.com/HorlogeSkynet/thunderbird-user.js) and place the `user.js` file it contains in your new profile folder.
-Then, move `thunderbird/user-overrides.js` and `thunderbird/updater.sh` to the same folder and run the updater, which will also download the preference cleaner.
-Finally, run the preference cleaner.
-Make sure your Thunderbird profile is not in use while running these scripts.
+1. Create a new Thunderbird profile.
+2. Download the [HorlogeSkynet user.js](https://github.com/HorlogeSkynet/thunderbird-user.js) and move `user.js` to your new profile folder.
+3. Move `thunderbird/user-overrides.js` and `thunderbird/updater.sh` to your profile folder.
+4. Run `updater.sh`, answer `y` to the prompt.
+This will download `prefsCleaner.sh`.
+5. Run `prefsCleaner.sh`, answer `1` to the prompt.

+Make sure your Thunderbird profile is not in use during steps 4 and 5.

-Please note that `thunderbird/user-overrides.js` includes a section with four privacy-breaking preferences that are necessary to authenticate into email accounts using oauth.
-If you do not need to authenticate into your account in this way, it is best to delete these preferences.
+Please note that `thunderbird/user-overrides.js` includes a section with four privacy-breaking preferences that are unfortunately necessary to authenticate into email accounts using Oauth2.
+They can and should be deleted after authenticating.
+If you do not need to authenticate into an account with Oauth2, you can delete them right away.